 A side‑by‑side look at the Leopard 50 and Leopard 52.

 Yes, Leopard 46 and Leopard 52 sail models offer factory hybrid propulsion packages combining a diesel generator with electric motors.
-These systems provide silent electric maneuvering, reduced fuel consumption by 30-50%, and extended engine life through parallel hybrid operation.
+These systems provide improved redundancy, increased range, and less operation cost.

 All Leopard models offer owner’s versions (large master suite + guest cabins) and charter versions (maximum guest cabins, no dedicated owner suite).
 While buyers have layout options and configurations to choose from, custom layouts are not available on our production-built boats.

-Leopard catamarans retain 75-85% of original value after 3-5 years when properly maintained, outperforming most production multihulls.
+Leopard catamarans retain 60-70% of their original value after 5 years when properly maintained, outperforming most production multihulls.
 Popular models like the Leopard 46 maintain strong charter and private resale markets globally.

 If you’re still uncertain which Leopard model is the best fit, talk to a Leopard specialist.
 Our team can walk you through your itineraries, crew size, and long‑term plans and recommend the model—plus configuration options—that match your goals.